 A.) Research type

 You need to define the type of investigation you are going to perform in the research proposal.
-Students should also provide a description of research design such as experimental, descriptive, exploratory, explanatory, etc. You are going to use it for your investigation.
+Students should also describe research design such as experimental, descriptive, exploratory, explanatory, etc. You are going to use it for your investigation.

-You need to provide information about the sources from where you will gather information while writing a research proposal.
-It is very much important for you to clearly write whether you are using primary or secondary sources for accumulating facts related to the topic.
+You need to provide information about the sources from which you will gather information while writing a research proposal.
+It is very much important for you to write whether you are using primary or secondary sources for accumulating facts related to the topic.